webreinvent/vaahcms/README.md

 - In `Secrete` add `API Token`
 - Choose `Let me select individual events.` and select `Pushes`
 - Click on `Save`

+### New Release

+- composer.json version should match with your release via github then only it will be updated on `packagist`